Swedish Customs’ response to the coronavirus

 We are operating as usual

-Swedish Customs’ staffing is good and we are carrying out our assigned operations.
-We have set up a special working group for handling COVID-19 and can rapidly adapt if the situation changes.
+Swedish Customs is carrying out our assigned operations.
 We are meticulously following developments and collaborating with other authorities in Sweden, the EU and the rest of the world.

 Visiting Sweden during the covid-19 pandemic